tristanlatr/libstatic/libstatic/_lib/passmanager/README.md

 Dependencies
 ------------

-- The passmanager infrastructure itself does not have any external dependencies.
+- The pass manager infrastructure itself does not have any external dependencies.

 - The finder module uses ``typeshed_client``.

-- The def-use chains analysis is provided by [beniget](https://github.com/serge-sans-paille/beniget), so many interesting analyses will require it.
+- The def-use chains analysis is provided by [beniget](https://github.com/serge-sans-paille/beniget), so many interesting analyses will require it;
+  Including the evaluation of ``__all__`` variables, type inference and others.

 Usages
 ------